Muhammad-Ashraf9/PD/MVC/MVC-Day4.md

 > [!warning] we can change color of the validation message
 >
 > - by adding class `data-valmsg-for` to css file
+> - or by giving class to span

 ```css
 /* wwwroot/css/site.css */